sugaazz1/blog/_posts/2025-10-21-debugging-blog-post.md

 First order of business is to fix the <strong>if statment.</strong> Right now it says <strong> if num < -1:</strong>, it should print no negative numbers.
 The issue is that if you put -1, it's still going to create an issue, because the if statement says if it's less than -1, which also means it's going to allow -1 in the statment, so we change that from <strong> if num < -1: to if num < 0:</strong> so that it doesn't go below zero and cause an error.

 Second step is to fix the <strong>range(1, num)</strong>.
-The error is similar to that of debugging example 2. <strong>'range()'<strong> as stated earlier excludes the last value of a number you give it.
+The error is similar to that of debugging example 2. <strong>'range()'</strong> as stated earlier excludes the last value of a number you give it.
 For example, if you said 'range(1, 8)' it's going to stop at 7, right before 8, excluding it.
 So similar fix to debugging example 2, we change it from <strong>range(1, num):</strong> to <strong>range(1, num + 1)</strong> so that the last value is added.

 Third step is to fix the issue that resides in the print statement.
 At first, it looks right, but we have to look closer.
 A rule of point when coding python is that you can't add intergers and strings together, it's going to create an error.
 So, ...of " + num + "is" + result is going to create the following error <strong>TypeError: can only concatenate str (not "int") to str</strong>.
 Hence we use the ',' when trying to add an interger and a string together to avoid such errors.